isomerpages/moe-necrg/_resources-for-t-and-l/Land Transport Authority/Animation Video on Safe Path Sharing.md

 description: ""
 third_nav_title: Land Transport Authority
 ---
-### Land Transport Authority – Singapore Kindness Movement Singa and the Kindness Cubbies Animation Video and Activity Sheets on Safe Path Sharing

-A 7-minute animation video showing the Kindness Cubbies’ encounters on their way to the park for a picnic.
-The video will highlight the desirable and undesirable behaviours of the Cubbies on paths, and educate students on how to use paths in a safe and considerate manner.
+A 7-minute [animation video](https://www.youtube.com/watch?v=B63zJTGWOIw&t=11s) showing the Kindness Cubbies’ encounters on their way to the park for a picnic.
+The video will highlight the desirable and undesirable behaviours of the Cubbies when walking and riding on paths, and educate students on how to use paths in a safe and considerate manner.

-The activity sheets will recap and reinforce the learnings from the video.
+Printable activity sheets [(P1/P2,](https://go.gov.sg/kindsvilletimes-junior) [P3/ P4)](https://go.gov.sg/kindsvilletimes-adventures) can be downloaded to reinforce lessons learnt from the video.

 **Details**